 In order to evidence the effectiveness of the app, the following data will be made available:

 All optional question and activity feedback data collected via the app is aggregated and cannot be tracked to each user/device.
 However, the security of this data is still important to us and as such, we will take all steps reasonably necessary to ensure that the data is treated securely.
 The transfer of data is encrypted over a secure connection (SSL).

 App data is stored using Amazon Web Services (AWS) which has certification for compliance with ISO 27001:2013 – https://d1.awsstatic.com/certifications/iso_27001_global_certification.pdf.

 This data is retained for no longer than is necessary and destroyed by 5 years after expiration.

-stem4 is not required to register with the ICO (Information Commissioner’s Office) as no personal information is being processed. stem4 is compliant with the Data Protection Act 2018 and the GDPR. stem4’s nominated Data Protection Officer (DPO) is Yvette Nieslony and can be contacted at email@example.com.
+The developers of the Combined Minds app, stem4, conform to the security requirements set by the Independent Commissioner’s Office (ICO). stem4 is compliant with the Data Protection Act 2018 and the GDPR. stem4’s nominated Data Protection Officer (DPO) is Yvette Nieslony and can be contacted at email@example.com.

 stem4 apps do not create user accounts.
 This was based on user research, with young people telling us they valued privacy.
 This does mean that if you delete the app or change your device, that any app data will be lost.

 To report an issue with the app please email firstname.lastname@example.org providing as many details about the issue as you can. stem4 endeavours to respond to you according to our target response times.
 We assess and record any clinical risk.
 We review the app quarterly and make updates where necessary.